 Julia Roberts biography

-SynopsisBorn on October 28, 1967, in Smyrna, Georgia, Julia Roberts made her debut on the television series "Crime Story."
-She starred in "Steel Magnolias" in 1988 and earned an Academy Award nomination.
-Her most iconic role was in "Pretty Woman" with actor Richard Gere.
-Roberts won an Oscar for "Erin Brockovich."
-She has been one of the highest paid actors and biggest box office earners in Hollywood.
+Born on October 28, 1967, in Smyrna, Georgia, Julia Roberts made her debut on the television series Crime Story (1986-88).
+She starred in Steel Magnolias in 1989, earning an Academy Award nomination for her performance in the film.
+One of her most iconic roles was in Pretty Woman (1990) with actor Richard Gere.
+Roberts went on to win an Oscar for her lead role in Erin Brockovich (2010).
+She is known for being one of the highest-paid actors and biggest box-office earners in Hollywood.

-Actress, producer.
-Born on October 28, 1967, in Smyrna, Georgia.
-The youngest of three children, she grew up surrounded by creative individuals.
+Actress Julia Fiona Roberts was born on October 28, 1967, in Smyrna, Georgia, the youngest of three children and surrounded by creative individuals.
 Her parents were both actors who ran a workshop for aspiring writers and performers until their divorce in 1971.
 Initially Roberts wanted to become a veterinarian, but she abandoned this dream when she realized that she had "an inability to deal with science on a brainiac kind of level."
-After graduating high school in 1985, Roberts moved to New York City to live with her sister Lisa.
-Both Lisa and brother Eric were pursuing careers as actors.
+After graduating from high school in 1985, Roberts moved to New York City to live with her sister, Lisa, who, along with Roberts's brother, Eric, was pursuing an acting career.

 After taking a break from film, Roberts landed another big hit with the thriller The Pelican Brief (1993) with Denzel Washington.
 She then surprised fans with a quickie marriage to country singer-songwriter Lyle Lovett that same year.
-The union proved to be short-lived, however, with the pair divorcing after only 21 months of marriage.
+The union proved to be short-lived, with the pair divorcing after only 21 months of marriage.

 Mary Reilly (1996) starred Roberts in a decidedly unglamorous role, playing a maid who works for Dr. Jekyll.
 Audiences were less than enthusiastic about the film.
 Returning to her image as America's sweetheart, Roberts dominated the box office with such romantic comedies as My Best Friend's Wedding (1997) with Dermot Mulroney and Notting Hill (1999) with Hugh Grant.

-In 2000, she made a dramatic breakthrough with her powerful performance in Erin Brockovich.
-In the film, she played the title character: a gutsy, struggling single mom.
-Based on a true story, Brockovich helped lead the fight against a California power company that allegedly poisoned a small town's water supply.
-Roberts won several awards for the project, including her first Academy Award.
+Roberts made a dramatic breakthrough in 2000, delivering a powerful performance as the title character in Erin Brockovich: a gutsy, struggling single mom.
+In the film, which is based on a true story, Brockovich helps lead a fight against a California power company that allegedly poisoned a small town's water supply.
+Roberts won several awards for her performance in the project, including her first Academy Award.
 Her $20 million salary for the film was also a Hollywood milestone, making her first woman to receive such a hefty sum.

-On July 4, 2002, Roberts married Moder at her ranch in Taos, New Mexico.
+On July 4, 2002, Roberts married Danny Moder at her ranch in Taos, New Mexico.
 The couple welcomed twins Phinnaeus Walter and Hazel Patricia in November 2004.
 Their third child, son Henry Daniel, was born in June 2007.

-Her next project, 2008's Fireflies in the Garden, boasted an all-star cast, which included Willem Dafoe, Emily Watson, and Ryan Reynolds.
-The family drama gave Roberts a chance to work with her husband, Danny, who served as the director of photography.
+The actress's next project, 2008's Fireflies in the Garden, boasted an all-star cast, including Willem Dafoe, Emily Watson and Ryan Reynolds.
+The family drama gave Roberts a chance to work with her husband, Danny, who served as the film's director of photography.